josh-works/josh-works.github.io/_posts/2024-05-12-tongue-tie.md

 ## Colorado Tongue Tie Center

-The procedure was done by Dr. Chad, he was exceptional, it was chill, easy, pain was non-existant (during the procedure) and minimal during the post-procedure repair time.
-(I ended up with six sutures after the procedure, so went heavy on ibuprophen and tylenal for a few days, and took a light dose of narcatics the first night to sleep, drank TONS of salty broth)
+The procedure was done by Dr. Chad, he was exceptional, it was chill, easy, pain was non-existent (during the procedure) and minimal during the post-procedure repair time.
+(I ended up with six sutures after the procedure, so went heavy on ibuprofen and tylenol for a few days, and took a light dose of narcotics the first night to sleep, drank TONS of salty broth)

 It's ~$1500 on a credit card, some health insurance agencies will reimburse you, and if the health insurance company won't, the dental insurance company might.
 Or no one might.

 ## Megan Dewalt, OMT

 [Megan](https://www.advancedmyofunctionaltherapy.com/) was (is) my guide through the whole process.
-We did a few pre-procedure meetings, a few weeks apart, where I'd get exercises to build tongue strenght and propreoception so I can know where my tongue is/isnt.
+We did a few pre-procedure meetings, a few weeks apart, where I'd get exercises to build tongue strength and proprioception so I can know where my tongue is/isn't.
 To make sure I mouth breath, etc. Then I did the procedure, she'd given me notes ahead of time with the stretches to do throughout the rehab. (super light immediately after, light/medium until sutures dissolve, then go hard after)

 Dr. Chad at the Tongue Tie Center said it was easy to do my procedure, as it's always easy to do the procedures for Megan's clients, because I had plenty of musculature in my tongue, which made it easy for him to find the tissue to remove, vs. the tissue to not remove.